Elenkosz/rivus/doc/overview.rst

 .. _OSM street data to vertex.shp and edge.shp: https://nbviewer.jupyter.org/gist/lnksz/7977c4cff9c529ca137b67b6774c60d7

-The example run-script ``runmin.py`` illustrates the first two work-flows.
+The example run-script ``runmin.py`` illustrates the first two workflows.

 Here is a summary, where the main part is done in *10 lines of code*: